 Here is the short-list of flushmount lights I considered for the basement bathroom addition (there was a MUCH larger list, but I narrowed it down to only square flushmount lights because I prefer squares!).
 The prices range from 30$ to 180$ (all in Canadian funds).

-- Home Depot 2-Light Brushed Nickel Flushmount, $
+- SIMILAR: Home Depot 2-Light Brushed Nickel Flushmount, $

 - Home Depot Amata Collection White Flushmount, $$$